With so many mobile phones in the market, it can be a daunting task selecting what device to buy for your use. Here are a few tips:

 2. What Connectivity Options?

-If you need internet on the move, don’t settle for anything that does not have at least 3G.
-And if you need super-fast access, a HSDPA/3.5G phone is a must.
+If you require internet on the move, don’t settle for anything that does not have at least 3G.
+And if you require superfast access, a HSDPA/3.5G phone is a must.

 If you hang around hotspots a lot, you should be looking at a device with a Wi-Fi radio too.
 No point ignoring those high-speed WLAN networks around you!